Weather :

 Time Required : 1 - 3 Hours

-Situated at the farthest end of the Otago Peninsula looking over the Otago Harbour, Taiaroa Head is a stunning landscape for you to visit.
-Located in Dunedin in New Zealand, it is an hour’s drive from Dunedin to reach the Taiaroa Head.
+Situated at the farthest end of the Otago Peninsula, looking over the Otago Harbour, Taiaroa Head is a stunning landscape for you to visit.
+It is located in Dunedin in New Zealand, an hour’s drive from Dunedin to the Taiaroa Head.
 The drive in itself promises to be a scenic one replete with the richness and beauty of the Otago Peninsula.

-It is also a mainland colony to the Royal Albatross birds that flew into this area in the year 1938.
-The area has been developed into a wildlife conservatory exclusive for the Royal Albatross Centre.
-There is a small, secluded beach called the Pilots Beach which is houses rich marine life which is what Taiaroa is famous for.
-The beach is inhabited by the little blue penguins, the world’s smallest breed of penguins and also a rare breed of yellow-eyed penguins.
+It is also a mainland colony of the Royal Albatross birds that flew into this area in 1938.
+The area has been developed into a wildlife conservatory exclusive to the Royal Albatross Centre.
+A small, secluded beach called the Pilots Beach houses rich marine life, which is what Taiaroa is famous for.
+The coast is inhabited by the little blue penguins, the world’s smallest breed of penguins and also a rare breed of yellow-eyed penguins.

 Geographically the Otago Peninsula is a house to a varied range of fauna.
 It is especially rich in its marine life.
 With around 10000 sea birds, including exotic and rare breeds, the Taiaroa Head is a go-to spot for you to interact with the fauna at a very personal space but not to an extent where you are to cause hindrance to their natural habitation state.